fbpx

 Exploring the Psychedelic Roots of Shamanism

-Psychedelic shamanism attempts to recreate the experience of the shaman through the use of modern day psychedelics.
+Psychedelic shamanism attempts to recreate the experience of the shaman through the use of modern-day psychedelics.

 The Origins of Shamanism